JasonSteelmanCoder/east_us_mycorrhizal_changes/readme.md

 ## Data Used for the Invasive Earthworms Maps:

-Reports of earthworm presence are from the Drake dataset.
+Reports of earthworm presence are from the Phillips, Chang, and Drake datasets.
 Assignments of species to ecological groups is based on Phillips, with input from Mac Callaham.
+All of the observations reported by Chang are non-native.
+Some of the Phillips data is labeled native or non-native.
+That has been supplemented by Mac Callaham for species that have values of NA in the Phillips data.
+Drake observations were labeled non-native if Drake reports them as not being Nearctic.
+Nearctic species, meanwhile, were scrutinized by Mac as well.

 ## Steps to Build the Invasive Earthworms Maps:

-    1. Get the 1880_philips sites and worm_species_occurrence tables, worms_drake, and ecological_groups_callaham datasets
+    1. Get 1880_philips sites and worm_species_occurrence, worms_drake, ecological_groups_callaham, drake_nearctic_worms___presumed_native_to_east_us_MKT_MAC, and phillips_worms_in_east_us_without_native_assignment_MKT_MAC datasets

-    2. Add datasets to database as sites_phillips, worm_sp_occur_phillips, sites_phillips, worms_drake, and ecological_groups_callaham
+    2. Add datasets to database as sites_phillips, worm_sp_occur_phillips, worms_drake, ecological_groups_callaham, drake_nativeness, and phillips_nativeness, respectively

+    3. Use update_phillips_native_column.sql to eliminate some of the 'NA' values in Phillips' 'native' column

+    4. Make a csv from phillips_sites site_name, latitude_decimal_degrees, longitude_decimal_degrees

+    5. Run lat_long_to_county.py to get counties for each site in the csv

+    6. Add the phillips_sites_fips.csv into the database as phillips_sites_fips

+    7. Download county_fips_master.csv from https://github.com/kjhealy/fips-codes/blob/master/county_fips_master.csv

+    8. Copy county_fips_master.csv into the database as county_fips

+    9. Run make_east_us_counties_table_from_county_fips_table.sql

+    10. Get the "Chang et al supplement" file and convert it to a csv

+    11. Add the "Chang et al supplement" file to the database as worms_chang

+    12. Run lat_long_to_county_chang.py to get counties for each site in the csv

+    13. Add the resulting chang_fips csv as a table in the database

-    3. Use add_statecd_to_worms_drake.sql to make columns in worms_drake table with statecd and countycd that are compatible with the rest of the project
+    14. Use add_statecd_to_worms_drake.sql to make columns in worms_drake table with statecd and countycd that are compatible with the rest of the project

-    4. Use create_ecological_groups_table.sql to create a table for ecological groups of species found in the eastern US
+    15. Use create_ecological_groups_table.sql to create a table for ecological groups of species found in the eastern US

-    5. Add an empty column, ecological_group, to the ecological_groups table
+    16. Add an empty column, ecological_group, to the ecological_groups table

-    6. Use add_ecological_groups_to_ecological_groups_table.sql to update the ecological_groups table
+    17. Use add_ecological_groups_to_ecological_groups_table.sql to update the ecological_groups table

-    7. Use ecological_group_finder.py to make a csv with the presence of each ecological group for each county
+    18. Use ecological_group_finder.py to make a csv with the presence of each ecological group for each county

-    8. Add the east_us_shapefile to your map (see the AM/EM pipeline directions for more details)
+    19. Add the east_us_shapefile to your map (see the AM/EM pipeline directions for more details)

-    9. Add your ecological groups csv to the map as a table (don't forget to export it and remove the original from the project)
+    20. Add your ecological groups csv to the map as a table (don't forget to export it and remove the original from the project)

-    10. Make a column in the exported table that combines statecd and countycd into a single value for each row
+    21. Make a column in the exported table that combines statecd and countycd into a single value for each row

-    11. Join the table with the shapefile
+    22. Join the table with the shapefile

-    12. Color your map layer according to whichever ecological group(s) you want to display
+    23. Color your map layer according to whichever ecological group(s) you want to display